Biological Sciences

 BIOL 2510 General Genetics (4 Credits)

 Mechanisms of heredity with application to all forms of life.
 Topics include classical genetics (mendelian inheritance, meiosis, epistasis, recombination gene mapping, chromosomal mutations) and an introduction to modern molecular genetics (DNA structure and function, gene expression and regulation).
-Prerequisites: BIOL 1010, BIOL 1011.
+This course counts toward the Scientific Inquiry: The Natural and Physical World requirement.
+Prerequisites: BIOL 1010 & 1010, BIOL 1011.
 Recommended prerequisite: BIOL 2120.
 Corequisite: BIOL 2511.

 BIOL 2511 General Genetics Lab (1 Credit)